Brad Watson (writer): Career

 After working as a newspaper reporter and editor and at an advertising agency, he returned to the University of Alabama to teach creative writing; he also worked for the university's public relations department.
 While at Alabama he published Last Days of the Dog-Men (1996), which had taken him ten years to write and won him the Sue Kaufman Prize for First Fiction and The Great Lakes New Writers Award.
 Amy Grace Lloyd, writing for The New York Times twenty years later, called it "a near-perfect story collection".
-In 1997 he moved to Harvard University and lived in Boston until 2002.
+In 1997 he moved to Cambridge, Massachusetts where he was the Briggs-Copeland Lecturer at Harvard University until 2002.
 He was a writer in residence at the University of West Florida, the University of Alabama, the University of Mississippi, and the University of California, Irvine.
 Beginning in 2005, he taught at the University of Wyoming, where he was a professor of creative writing and literature in the Department of Visual & Literary Arts.

 Watson's 2002 novel The Heaven of Mercury was a finalist for the National Book Award.
 His 2010 collection of short stories Aliens in the Prime of Their Lives received positive reviews in The New York Times and the Boston Phoenix; its stories contained "divorces, miscarriages, an argument that ends in bungled gunplay, a joint-custody visitation, even a touch of incest", and Watson himself considered some of them some of the funniest stuff he'd ever written.
 His work has appeared in The New Yorker.
 The book was a finalist for The PEN/Faulkner Award in 2011.
 Two years later, Watson received the Award in Letters from The American Academy of Arts and Letters.

 His 2016 novel Miss Jane is set in Depression-era Mississippi; its main character, Jane Chisolm, is inspired by one of his great-aunts, a woman with an unknown (to family survivors) urogenital condition that rendered her incontinent and possibly made her incapable of having vaginal sex.
 Watson has stated in interviews that he could not write the book until he found a medical condition that would seem to fit what little family survivors knew and remembered about his great-aunt's condition.
 The novel was praised by critics, with Silas House saying it "takes Watson's writing to new heights".
 The novel was one of ten books long-listed for The National Book Award in Fiction in 2016.
 It was an ebook bestseller on Amazon.com in 2020.